animate-css/animate.css/README.md

 ### Delay Class

-It's possible to add delays directly on the element's class attribute, just like this:
+It is possible to add delays directly on the element's class attribute, just like this:

 ```html
 <div class="animated bounce delay-2s">Example</div>